mookofe/authentication-service/README.md

-# Movie Edge Service
+# Authentication Service

-Public facing service that proxy requests from external users to multiple Microservices.
+Provides user Authentication and Authorization to the system using a third party provider.

 - [Stack](#stack)
 - [Installation](#installation)